Donor Spotlight

 Noble County Community Foundation

 Matching funds available!
 The Foundation for Appalachian Ohio is providing a 50-cent match for every $1 given to any endowment within the Noble County Community Foundation’s family of funds.
 Matching funds can also be used to help start a new endowed fund and for new documented planned gifts.
 A total of $300,000 in match funding is available on a first-come, first served basis through Nov.
-8, with up to $100,000 in match available per household.
+8.

 For more information on the 2024 match opportunity, click here.